mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 The default behavior is to read all key-value pairs in a single document and insert most of the attributes into the Metadata for one TimeSeries or Seismogram objects.
-Normalized data can be loaded automatically if requested and the wf collection is has the proper cross-referencing ids defined.
+Normalized data can be loaded automatically if requested and the wf collection has the proper cross-referencing ids defined.
 For more about how to handle normalization during read see the section titled :ref:`Normalization<normalization>`.